LionsPhil/inkyframe/README.md

 If you're pressing the A-to-E buttons to change screen on battery, hold them a moment until the matching LED lights to confirm the press has been read.
 Otherwise, PaperThin won't know what happened, and will just follow the last refresh or default `/hello` handler.

+Three AA batteries power the display for about 1,200 updates; that's fetching and decoding a PRI image from the network each time, and doing the double-refresh screen painting.
+Exact life will vary by lots of things; the "danger zone" where it seems to start to brownout and get stuck updating is below 3.1 volts.

 ## Development

 ### Flask